xLSTM-Mixer: Multivariate Time Series Forecasting by Mixing via Scalar Memories

-Now we have everything at hand to introduce \ours{} as depicted in \autoref{fig:architecture-overview}.
-It carefully integrates three key components: (1) an initial linear forecast with time mixing, (2) joint mixing using powerful sLSTM modules, and (3) an eventual combination of two views by a final fully connected layer.
-The transposing steps between the key components enable capturing complex temporal and intra-variate patterns while facilitating easy trainability and limiting parameter counts.
-The sLSTM block, in particular, can learn intricate non-linear relationships hidden within the data along both the time and variate dimensions.
-The \ours{} architecture is furthermore equipped with normalization layers and skip connections to improve training stability and overall effectiveness.
+We now explain \ours{} shown in \autoref{fig:architecture-overview} in more detail.
+It carefully integrates several key components: an initial linear forecast with time mixing, joint mixing using powerful sLSTM blocks, and an eventual combination of two views by a final fully connected layer.
+The transposing steps between the components enable capturing complex temporal and intra-variate patterns while facilitating easy trainability and limiting parameter counts.
+The sLSTM blocks, in particular, can learn intricate non-linear relationships hidden within the data along both the time and variate dimensions.
+The architecture is furthermore equipped with normalization layers and skip connections to improve training stability and overall effectiveness.